authlib/joserfc/docs/en/guide/algorithms.rst

-:description: All available algorithms for JWS, JWE, JWK, JWT.
+:description: All available algorithms for JWS, JWE, JWK, and JWT.

 .. _jwa: